sablier-labs/flow/TECHNICAL-DOC.md

 2. For a given token, token.balanceOf(SablierFlow) $\ge$ flow.aggregateBalance(token)

-3. snapshot time should never decrease
+3. for any non-voided stream the snapshot time should never decrease

 4. for any stream, if $ud > 0 \implies cd = bal$